Guillaume-Lechevallier/chrisflix/README.md

 # ChrisFlix

-Simple video browser that serves files from the directory `F:\Films\`.
+Simple video browser that serves files from a directory of your choice.
+Set the `VIDEO_DIR` environment variable to override the default Windows path `F:\Films\` used in the original setup.

 ## Backend